Chapter 1

 yes

-The output from (1.11) shows the return of a sentence ending in a tag question, which is achieved with rule 4 of (1.6).
+The output from (1.11) shows the return of a sentence ending in a tag question, which follows from [rule 4] of (1.6).

 To sum up, this section has shown how to query whether a word list contains content for an English sentence.
 With success, returned structure tells us about the kind of sentence: